open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 .. function:: void CoreServices::createNewRecordingDirectory()

-    Instructs all Record Ndodes to create a new directory the next time recording is started.
+    Instructs all Record Nodes to create a new directory the next time recording is started.

 .. function:: String CoreServices::getRecordingDirectoryPrependText()